HariniMuruganantham/AiOps-SelfHealing-Infra/README.md

 ## 🧠 Overview

-**AiOps Self-Healing Infrastructure** monitors three real Flask microservices, detects anomalies using a weighted sliding-window model over live CPU, memory, latency, error rate, and health metrics, and automatically triggers remediation actions via LocalStack EC2 and service-level recovery endpoints.
+**HealGrid** monitors three real Flask microservices, detects anomalies using a weighted sliding-window model over live CPU, memory, latency, error rate, and health metrics, and automatically triggers remediation actions via LocalStack EC2 and service-level recovery endpoints.

 All service health, anomaly scores, and remediation events stream to the React dashboard in real-time over WebSocket — no polling, no page refresh.